SimCity DS: News ticker

 In addition to the advisor, a news ticker scrolls along the bottom of the upper screen, displaying pertinent information about the city in the form of news stories, such as indicating that the city needs improvements in certain areas, or how well a particular city department is functioning.
 Generally, when things were going very well in a city, the news ticker displays headlines which are comical, or even nonsensical and often seemingly useless to the player.

-Landmarks

-Independent real-world landmarks (and one fictional landmark) are also prominent in SCDS, but must be unlocked in play or by using passwords.
-Real-world landmarks featured in SCDS include the Eiffel Tower, Taj Mahal, Big Ben, Statue of Liberty, White House, Grand Central Terminal, Palacio Real, Moai, Capitol Records Building, United Nations Headquarters and Hagia Sophia.
-Bowser's Castle from the Mario series of video games is also featured.

 Disasters

 The game features a number of disasters which the game can inflict upon a city, including earthquakes, fires, giant ape attacks, and UFO attacks.

-The game also features a "Save the City" mode in which the player must help one of several cities recover from a disaster and reach a specific target to succeed.
+The game also features a "Save the City" mode in which the player must help one of several cities recover from a disaster and reach a specific target (within the 10-year time limit) to succeed.
+The player will fail instantly if the city's funds drop to §0.